raspberrypilearning/slug/en/step_7.md

 4. If not, draw the vegetable
 5. Keep track of this vegetable's location in a list

-These are all things we've done before with the slug, so why not see if you can do it yourself, and use the hints if you get stuck.
+The code you need is all very similar to things we've done before with the slug, so why not see if you can do it yourself and use the hints if you get stuck.

-+ Create a new list called `vegetables` in your variables section
++ Create a new empty list called `vegetables` in your variables section

 + Create a new function called `make_veg()`